-Ref Page of submitted Policy/ Paragraph of submitted Main Modification LPR LPR SP4 4.36 There are two nuclear licensed sites located in West Berkshire, the Atomic Weapons Establishment in Aldermaston (AWE A) and in Burghfield (AWE B).
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification MMS 23-25 Supporting text to policy SP4 Amend supporting text to policy SP4 as follows: 4.36 There are two nuclear licensed sites located in West Berkshire, the Atomic Weapons Establishment in Aldermaston (AWE A) and in Burghfield (AWE B).
 These are operated by AWE plc on behalf of the Ministry of Defence and regulated by the Office of Nuclear Regulation (ONR) (as well as other regulators).
-4.37 Both AWE sites are core critical to sustaining the UK government's nuclear deterrent and support national defence and security.
+4.37 Both AWE sites are corecritical to sustaining the UK government's nuclear deterrent and support national defence and security.
 4.38 There are hazards associated with the authorised use of these sites including conventional chemicals, explosives and radiation sources.
 As a result of the quantities and types of material involved, the sites are also regulated under the following key legislation: a.
-The Radiation (Emergency Preparedness and Public Information) Regulations 2019 (REPPIR).
+The Radiation (Emergency Preparedness and Public Information) Regulations 2019 (REPPIR)7.
 Both sites fall within the scope of REPPIR legislation.
 The regulator for these sites is the ONR. b.
-Control of Major Accident Hazards Regulations 2015 (COMAH).
+Control of Major Accident Hazards Regulations 2015 (COMAH)8.
 Under these regulations AWE A is a Lower Tier COMAH site.
 The joint regulators for this site are the ONR and the Environment Agency (EA).
-AWE B does not fall under the COMAH regulations at the present time (2022). c.
-Explosive Regulations 2014.
+AWE B does not fall under the COMAH regulations at In response to the Inspector's Action Point (AP12) contained within IN14

+7 Radiation - Radiation (Emergency Preparedness and Public Information) Regulations 2019 (REPPIR) 8 COMAH Guidance

+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification the present time (2022). c.
+Explosive Regulations 20149.
 Both AWE A and AWE B sites have explosives on site and AWE plc holds an explosives licence for both sites.
 The regulator is the ONR. d.
 Environmental Permitting (England and Wales) Regulations 2016 (EPR).
 Both sites generate and dispose of radioactive wastes.
 The regulator is the EA.
-4.39 The NPPF outlines that states at paragraph 45: "Local planning authorities should consult the appropriate bodies when considering applications for the siting of, or changes to, major hazard sites, installations or pipelines, or for development around them. "
+4.39 The NPPF outlines that states at paragraph 45: "Local planning authorities should consult the appropriate bodies when considering applications for the siting of, or changes to, major hazard sites, installations or pipelines, or for development around them."
+4.40 Furthermore, the NPPF at paragraph 95 states: requires planning policy to "Planning policies and decisions should promote public safety and take into account wider security and defence requirements.

-&lt;sup>7 Radiation - Radiation (Emergency Preparedness and Public Information) Regulations 2019 (REPPIR)

-COMAH Guidance

-Explosives Regulations 2014 -L150

-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification 4.40 Furthermore, the NPPF at paragraph 95 states: requires planning policy to "Planning policies and decisions should promote public safety and take into account wider security and defence requirements.
 It requires that operational defence sites are not affected adversely by the impact of other development proposed in the area, and that existing businesses and facilities should not have unreasonable restrictions placed on them as a result of development permitted after they were established. by: i. anticipating and addressing possible malicious threats and natural hazards, especially in locations where large numbers of people are expected to congregate.
-Policies for relevant areas (such as town centre and regeneration frameworks), and the layout and design of developments, should be informed by the most up-to-date information available from the police and other agencies about the nature of potential threats and their implications.
-This includes appropriate and proportionate steps that can be taken to reduce vulnerability, increase resilience and ensure public safety and security; and ii. recognising and supporting development required for operational defence and security purposes, and ensuring that operational sites are not affected adversely by the impact of other development proposed in the area. " 4.41 Paragraph 97(b) (ensuring that operational defence and security sites are not adversely affected by the impact of other development in the area) is complemented by paragraph 187 of the NPPF which provides, amongst other things, that "planning policies and decisions should ensure that new development can be integrated effectively with existing businesses" and that existing businesses "should not have unreasonable restrictions placed on them as a result of development permitted after they were established".
-4.42 These national policies should be read alongside other relevant policies relating to economic development within the LPR.
+Policies for relevant areas (such as town centre and regeneration frameworks), and the layout and design of developments, should be informed by the most up-to-date information available from the